 Our mission is to continually lead people into a new or growing relationship with Jesus Christ through the use of our technology tools and technical gifts by creating an excellent spiritual and technical atmosphere.
 These two fundamental elements are what we focus on continually.
 We will seek how to best serve every ministry with our technology in a manner that is helpful and not hindering to accomplish this mission.

 After I had completed it, it became quite clear what my next steps were as an interim leader.
 God showed me that in order to create and maintain an excellent spiritual and technical atmosphere or in other words, “keep the bar of excellence at a high level consistently,” I had to establish some basic team commitments both technically and spiritually for the volunteers.
-I accomplished that through developing what I call the Media Team Commitment Form.
-This form defines our team vision, our mission statement, two key scriptures (John 4:23-24 & 1 Corinthians 1:10) and the spiritual and technical excellence commitments that we expect if you join our media team.
+I accomplished that by developing what I call the Media Team Commitment Form.
+This form defines our team vision, our mission statement, two key scriptures (John 4:23-24 & 1 Corinthians 1:10), and the spiritual and technical excellence commitments that we expect if you join our media team.

 I believe every media team should have these two fundamental elements defined and communicated to the volunteers on a regular basis.
 It’s important.
 To what degree you define the items contained within these elements for your volunteers will be unique to your church requirements.
-At my church we keep it pretty basic.
+At my church, we keep it pretty basic.
 At the beginning of the commitment form that contains the “spiritual and technical excellence” sections, it says:

-Those who serve on our media ministry team do so with a commitment of modeling true servant hood and aiming for technical and spiritual excellence in all that we do.
+Those who serve on our media ministry team do so with a commitment of modeling true servanthood and aiming for technical and spiritual excellence in all that we do.
 Excellence attracts people and honors God.
 He requires excellence of us in all our offerings to Him.
 We expect that if you plan to join our team that you understand and can adhere to the following commitments: